villalobostm/cse210-06/README.md

 Pong was originally released in 1972 by Atari, we decided to recreate our improved version of the game by adding more difficulty to the game.

 # Rules
+- Player 1 moves with the keyboards “w” up and “s” down.
+- Player 2 moves with the keyboards “up” up and “down” down.
-- Ball will bounce each side, and player will use a paddle to kick the ball
+- The ball randomly bounces to one side and the player uses a paddle to kick the ball to the other side.
+Player scores if the opponent does not hit the ball.
-- Wins whoever gets to 11 points and has an advantage of two points
+- The first to 11 points is declared the winner.
-- Ball increses speed
+- If the points are tied at 10-10, a player then must strive for a two-point lead to win the game.

 # Getting Started